dahln/Timezoner/README.md

 See Timezoner in action: [Live Demo](https://zealous-island-09cfe4010.azurestaticapps.net/)

 The demo is a Blazor WebAssembly app, but the library can be used in any .NET application (Console, Web API, Desktop, etc.).

+> **Note:** The demo site currently runs on .NET 9 and references Timezoner v1.7.1 until Azure Static Web Apps natively supports .NET 10 in their build pipeline.
+We prefer to wait for official support rather than implement workarounds.

 ## Requirements